 There are times when we all need a little pick-me-up to get through the afternoon slump.
 It’s easy to reach for a cup of coffee or grab a can of the latest energy drink.
-But those selections can do more harm than good.
+However, those selections can do more harm than good.
 In fact, refined foods, added sugar and poor nutrition are often the cause of lethargy.

-Long term energy doesn’t come from over-caffeination.
+Long-term energy doesn’t come from over-caffeination.
 Often, if you see the word “energy” on a product’s label, it’s loaded with sugar, caffeine and other chemicals that we recommend avoiding.
-Knowing that Monday mornings and late night work schedules do exist, we’ve done a little research on foods that will give you energy.
+Knowing that Monday mornings and late-night work schedules do exist, we’ve done a little research on foods that will give you energy.
 Here’s 13 of the best foods for more energy.
 Reach for these, instead of a soda or processed snack food, the next time you need a boost.

-Serving suggestion: Enjoy smoked salmon with goat cheese, dill and a gluten free cracker for breakfast to start the day off right.
+Serving suggestion: Enjoy smoked salmon with goat cheese, dill and a gluten-free cracker for breakfast to start the day off right.

 Serving suggestion: Homemade salsa is a great way to get hot peppers into your diet.
 Peppers also go well in salads and on sandwiches.
 If you don’t like spicy foods, pickled peppers are a good option.

-#9 – Apples.
-So the old saying is true, “An apple a day keeps your boss from telling you to stop nodding off at your desk.”
+The old saying is true, “An apple a day keeps your boss from telling you to stop nodding off at your desk.”
 Whereas a sugary snack will result in a quick high and a hard crash, apples and other fruits contain fructose.
 Fructose has to go through a metabolic process to become glucose that your body will use for fuel.
 Because of the time it takes for the fructose to metabolize, you won’t feel that quick rush of sugar.
 Rather, it will be a steady increase.
 And the energy you do get from an apple will sustain you for longer than something with refined sugar in it.
 Apples are also rich in vitamin C and other antioxidants to give you a little pep to your step.

 Serving suggestion: Slice apples and serve them with sunflower seed butter for dipping.